The buildingSMART Validation Service can be found on validation.buildingsmart.org.

 What is not being cheked?

-Outside of the constraints encoded in bSDD, the bSI Validation Service does not check project-specific, national-specific, organization-specific rules or constraints.
+Outside of the constraints encoded in bSDD, the IFC Validation Service does not check project-specific, national-specific, organization-specific rules or constraints.
 Case-specific validation is where the mandate of the bSI Validation Service ends – and where other solutions like IDS can help.

 Support for software certification